wultra/powerauth-webflow/docs/Off-line-Signatures-QR-Code.md

 - `signature` - value of the signature entered by the user (as obtained in 3.1., 2x8 digits)
 - `signatureType` - type of the signature (`POSSESSION_KNOWLEDGE`).

+The method returns information about signature verification:

+- `signatureValid` You can use this value to determine if the signature verification was successful or not.
+- `activationStatus` - Activation status after this attempt of the signature validation.
+- `blockedReason` - In case the activation is blocked, this attribute contains additional info about the reason.
+- `activationId` - Activation ID used for validating the signature.
+- `userId` - User ID associated with the activation who authenticated to compute the signature.
+- `applicationId` - Application ID of the application that is associated with given activation ID and was used to compute the signature.
+- `signatureType` - Signature type that was used to compute the signature value.
+- `remainingAttempts` - How many attempts are remaining for the signature validation (single, activation related counter).

-The method returns information about signature verification, see the SOAP method documentation for details.
+See the SOAP method documentation for details.